gov466/Python/README.md

 # Python
 Basic Python Programming

-Have used anaconda navigator for jupiter notebook for doing python Working with tkinter
+Have used pycharm ide for doing python programs Working with tkinter